shred/geordi/src/site/markdown/usage/configuration.md

 * `device_id`: Database ID of the device that has been inserted in the previous step.
 * `name`: A human-readable name of the sensor that is read.
 * `unit`: The physical unit of the sensor value.
+* `compact`: If `true`, only changes are stored in database.
+If `false`, every valid sensor reading is stored, even if the sensor value is unchanged.
+Default is `true`.
 * `config`: A JSON structure containing further configuration parameters for the sensor (like a sensor identifier).

 You will find details about the device type, device config and sensor config in the [respective chapters](../device/index.html).